Iran and the US harden their positions as Tehran keeps its grip on the Strait of Hormuz

 Ifahan is home to a major Iranian air base and other military sites, as well as one of the nuclear sites bombed by the U.S. during the 12-day war between Israel and Iran in June.

-Sirens sounded very early on Thursday morning in parts of Tel Aviv and cities in central Israel.
+Sirens sounded very early on Thursday morning in parts of Tel Aviv and cities in central Israel and later explosions were heard in Jerusalem.
 Rescue workers said two people were injured in a blast in Kfar Qasim.

-Saudi Arabia's Defense Ministry said it intercepted multiple drones over its oil-rich Eastern Province, the United Arab Emirates' air defenses also worked to intercept incoming fire, and Bahrain reported extinguishing a blaze in a neighborhood that is home to the Bahrain International Airport.
+Saudi Arabia's Defense Ministry said it intercepted multiple drones over its oil-rich Eastern Province, and Bahrain reported extinguishing a blaze in a neighborhood that is home to the Bahrain International Airport.

 Since the war began, more than 1,500 people have been killed in Iran, its Health Ministry says.
-Twenty people have been killed in Israel; two Israeli soldiers have also been killed in Lebanon.
-At least 13 U.S. military members have been killed.
+Twenty people have been killed in Israel; three Israeli soldiers have also been killed in Lebanon, including one whose death was announced Thursday.
+At least 13 American troops have been killed.
 More than a dozen civilians in the occupied West Bank and Gulf Arab states have also died.

 Nearly 1,100 people have died in Lebanon, authorities said.
 In Iraq, where Iranian-supported militant groups have entered the conflict, 80 members of the security forces have been killed.

 Rising reported from Bangkok.
-Associated Press writers Rod McGuirk in Melbourne, Australia, and Giovanna Dell'Orto in Miami, Florida, contributed to this report.
+Associated Press writers Julia Frankel in Jerusalem, Rod McGuirk in Melbourne, Australia, and Giovanna Dell'Orto in Miami, Florida, contributed to this report.